Cornellio/dashing-dashboards/README.md

-dashing-dashboards
+Dashing Dashboards
 ==================

-My collection of DevOps related dashboards assembled with the Dashing framework
+Collection of dashboards and Python jobs used with the Dashing framework.